Farida (singer)

 Originally a singing-girl belonging to the musician Amr ibn Bana, Farida was presented as a gift to Al-Wathiq.
 She studied with Shāriyah, and achieved prominence at the courts of both Al-Wathiq and his successor Al-Mutawakkil.
 An admirer of Ishaq al-Mawsili, she defended his reputation when it was attacked.

+Faridah was also pupil of Fadl al-Sha'irah.
+She was a excel lent performer.
+The meaning of her name Faridah was solitaire, she was mostly known as Faridah al-Saghir meaning Faridah the younger.

 Al-Mutawakkil's only wife was Faridah.
-She belonged to the household of his brother Caliph al-Wathiq, who kept her as a concubine and favorite although she belonged to the singer Amr ibn Banah.
-When al-Wathiq died, Amr presented her to al-Mutawakkil.
+She belonged to the household of his brother Caliph al-Wathiq, who kept her as a concubine and favorite although she previously belonged to the singer Amr ibn Banah.
+When al-Wathiq died (al-Wathiq died as the result of edema, likely from liver damage or diabetes, while being seated in an oven in an attempt to cure it, on 10 August 847), Amr presented her to al-Mutawakkil.
 He married her, and she became one of his favorites.